M1chales/Micro-bit-calculator/README.md

 -- By pressing the B button, the number goes down by 1

--- By leaning the micro:bit frontwards, it multiples the number by 2
+-- By leaning the micro:bit frontwards, it multiplies the number by 2

 -- By leaning the micro:bit backwards, it divides the number by 2